Oldman10000/ski-carinthia/README.md

 * Thanks to my mentor Tim Nelson for his generosity in providing his time, resources and feedback
     - In particular for helping with a particular issue with the map pins as explained [here](#map-pin-links)
 * Thanks to the Code Institute Slack community for providing resources and tips as well as peer-reviewing the project
-* Thanks to friends and family for taking the time to look at the site and give advice on both content and user stories, in particular, thanks to Robert Smith for his UX and content ideas and feedback
+* Thanks to friends and family for taking the time to look at the site and give advice on both content and user stories
 * [W3 Schools](https://www.w3schools.com/) and [Stackoverflow](https://stackoverflow.com/) were useful as always to double-check things and get the correct syntax for functions etc
 * [Django Documentation](https://docs.djangoproject.com/en/3.2/)
 * Chrome Dev Tools